Yung Hurn

 is an Austrian hip-hop-musician from the Viennese district Donaustadt.

 Since 2016 he has also appeared under the name of K. Ronaldo as a fictitious older brother of himself, with the K. standing either for Kristallo or for Kristus.

 He was part of the Berlin-based artist collective Live From Earth.

-He released his album "Y" on November 8, 2019.
+He released several mixtapes and albums, his last being "Crazy Horse Club mixtape vol.1" in 2022.

 Life

 Yung Hurn originates from the Viennese district Hirschstetten in the 22nd district Donaustadt.